| |

 deals with a sad British reality which came to my knowledge through an article by

-The article reminded me of Ken Loach’s Bread and Roses, a 2000 film set in L. A. describing exactly the same
+The article reminded me of Ken Loach’s Bread and Roses, a 2000 film set in L. A.

 Abrams’s article also reminded me of French